 As technology evolves, so does the due process and rules governing the collection and use of private information.
 In 2012, the Supreme Court Justices made the unanimous decision reviewing the constitutionality of warrantless searches of cell phones, and the Court held that the personal information contained in cell phones and other handheld devices is just as worthy of constitutional protection as more traditional types of information and records.

 When there’s an intrusion into your reasonable expectation of privacy, state laws provide a right of enforcement through civil tort law, allowing you to receive compensation.
 Although the specifics of these laws vary from state to state, the following four torts are based on the right to privacy:

 This form of invasion of privacy involves the interference with one’s right to solitude or seclusion.
 For example, if a person uses hidden cameras in your home or private office, this would be an intrusion into your seclusion.

 Appropriation occurs when a person’s name, likeness, voice or other personal characteristic is used without permission for the benefit of another party.
 As an example, let’s say a company uses an actor to impersonate an NFL player for a television ad.
 If the player didn’t authorize the imitation, an appropriation occurs.

 This tort defends against the unauthorized disclosure of details about a person’s private life that are not generally known.
 Generally, disclosure to one or two people does not constitute a public disclosure unless there is an implication that the information should be spread around.

 An invasion of privacy can occur when the publicized information is misleading or somehow distorts the truth.
-The false light must be highly offensive to the average person and be published with knowledge or in reckless disregard of whether the information was false or would place the person in a false light.
+The false light must be highly offensive to the average person and be published with the knowledge of, or in reckless disregard of, whether the information was false or would place the person in a false light.